SQream/sqream_docs/data_type_guides/supported_data_types.rst

 *************************
 Supported Data Types
 *************************

-The **Supported Data Types** page describes SQream's supported data types:
+BLUE compresses all columns and types.
+The data size noted is the maximum data size allocation for uncompressed data.

-The following table shows the supported data types.
+The following table shows the data types supported by BLUE:

 .. list-table::
    :widths: 20 15 20 30 20